 A financial durable power of attorney allows you to name an agent who is authorized to act on your behalf with respect to financial decisions in the event you become incapacitated.
 The person would have authority to deal with third parties, such as banks, on your behalf.

 A medical power of attorney allows you to designate one or more persons to make medical decisions on your behalf in case of your incapacity.

-For answers to frequently asked questions about Texas wills and estate planning, click here.
+Get answers to more frequently asked questions about Texas wills and estate planning.